Prakhar-Bhartiya/ShopAR/README.md

     --model_folder MODEL_FOLDER

  ```
+Follow the necessary steps to setup in given dependencies.

 ### Visualizing Results

-Visualizing the result from Zappar where the 3d model is augmented in the real world
+Visualizing the result from ZapparWorks[https://zap.works] {WebAR using three.js} where the 3d model is augmented in the real world with feature available [World Tracking/ Image trigger]

 ## Dependencies